How to Make a YouTube Video (Beginner’s Guide)

 Step 9.
 Upload your video to YouTube

-As you start making your video there are few key areas you’ll want to focus in on to make sure your video performs well in YouTube.
-By being strategic while you make your video you’ll give yourself a better shot at ranking on YouTube.
+As you start making your own video, you’ll want to focus on specific areas to ensure your video performs well on YouTube.
+By being strategic while you make your video, you’ll give yourself a better shot at ranking on YouTube.

 Video Production Optimization